 There is limited information on child marriage in Ireland.

 What has this country committed to?

 Ireland has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
-Ireland mentioned its national policies designed for achieving target 5.3 – One World, One Future; The Global Island – in its 2018 Voluntary National Review at the High Level Political Forum, the mechanism through which governments report progress on implementing the Sustainable Development Goals.
+Ireland mentioned its national policies designed for achieving target 5.3 (called One World, One Future and The Global Island) in its 2018 Voluntary National Review at the High Level Political Forum, the mechanism through which governments report progress on implementing the Sustainable Development Goals.

-Ireland co-sponsored the 2013 and 2014 UN General Assembly resolutions on child, early and forced marriage, and the 2013 Human Rights Council resolution on child, early and forced marriage.
-In 2014, Ireland signed a joint statement at the Human Rights Council calling for a resolution on child marriage.
+Ireland co-sponsored the following Human Rights Council resolutions: the 2013 procedural resolution on child, early and forced marriage, the 2015 resolution on child, early and forced marriage, the 2017 resolution on recognising the need to address child, early and forced marriage in humanitarian contexts, and the 2019 resolution on the consequences of child marriage.
+In 2014, Ireland also signed a joint statement at the Human Rights Council calling for a resolution on child marriage.

 Ireland ratified the Convention on the Rights of the Child in 1992, which sets a minimum age of marriage of 18, and acceded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1985, which obligates states to ensure free and full consent to marriage.

 In 2016 the UN Child Rights Committee recommended that Ireland remove all exceptions in the Family Law Act, 1995, that enable marriages to take place under the age of 18.

 Ireland has ratified the Council of Europe Convention on preventing and combating violence against women and domestic violence (known as the Istanbul Convention), which considers forced marriage a serious form of violence against women and girls, and legally binds state parties to criminalise the intentional conduct of forcing an adult or child into a marriage.